PandaDex/TeamSpeak-6-Overlay/README.md

 # Info

 Simple screen overlay that shows speaking users from the current channel in the upper left corner of the screen.
-Currently in middle of full rewrite of the app using C++ and Qt6.
+Currently, in progress of a full rewrite of the app using C++ and Qt6.

 ## Installation